mkeneqa/vagrant-lamp/README.md

 ## Existing Applications

-If you have an existing application then clone it into  the `myapp` directory.
+`git clone` it into  the `myapp` directory if using an existing Laravel application.

-## Installing New Laravel Application
+## Laravel from Scratch
 If starting from scratch follow these steps:

 ```bash